Pabrick/task-manager-angular/README.md

 # Task Manager - Angular workbench project

-This project is mainty to test and update all the new functionalities Angular is dropping out.
+This project is mainly to test and update all the new functionalities Angular is dropping out.

 ## Development server